-Again, a horse’s CoG differs depending on their conformation (body type), so a Quarter Horse, that is typically lower in the wither (or ‘built downhill’), will naturally have a CoG that is slightly forward of this point and a dressage bred Warmblood, that is typically higher in the wither (or ‘built uphill’), will naturally have a CoG that is slightly further back.
+Again, a horse’s CoG differs depending on their conformation (body type), so a Quarter Horse that is typically lower in the wither (or ‘built downhill’) will naturally have a CoG that is slightly forward of this point.
+A dressage bred Warmblood that is typically higher in the wither (or ‘built uphill’) will naturally have a CoG that is slightly further back.

 Training will alter the CoG of a horse to some extent if that training changes the horse’s balance.
-So a horse that starts out ‘downhill’ (with a CoG that is forward), will end up more ‘uphill’ (with a CoG that is further back).
+So a horse that starts ‘downhill’ (with a CoG that is forward) will end up more ‘uphill’ (with a CoG that is further back).

-For most riding disciplines (other than some of the Western disciplines such as ‘cutting’), it is better for a horse to have a CoG that is further back, which means that the horse will be reducing the weight carried on the front end (the forehand) and increasing the weight carried on the hind end (the hindquarters).
+For most riding disciplines (other than some of the Western disciplines such as ‘cutting’), a horse should have a CoG that is further back, which means that the horse will be reducing the weight carried on the front end (the forehand) and increasing the weight carried on the hind end (the hindquarters).

-If you have ever ridden a horse that has a wonderful canter, a canter that felt 'light' and 'balanced', that would have been because the horse was NOT 'on the forehand' but instead was able to 'engage' and use his or her hind end properly, something a horse can only do when they have learned to carry a rider and themselves properly.
+If you have ever ridden a horse that has a beautiful canter, a canter that felt 'light' and 'balanced', that would be because the horse was NOT 'on the forehand' but instead was able to 'engage' and use their hind end properly, something a horse can only do when they have learned to carry a rider and themselves.

-A horse is already able to carry themselves properly of course, before a rider gets on their back, but they have to learn how to do that when they have a rider onboard.
+A horse can carry themselves properly, of course, before a rider gets on their back, but they have to learn to do that when they have a rider onboard.
 That is what good horse training is all about.

 Back to the rider - good rider training teaches the rider to keep their CoG LOW and as CLOSE to the CoG of their horse as possible.

-- Sit in the correct part of the saddle - i.e. in the lowest part - not tip forwards, which puts too much weight on the horse’s forehand and makes it even more difficult for the horse to carry themselves (and their rider) properly, and not sit towards the back, which puts too much weight on the weakest part of the horse’s back.
+Sit in the correct part of the saddle - i.e. in the lowest part.
+Not tip forwards, which puts too much weight on the horse’s forehand and makes it even more difficult for the horse to carry themselves (and their rider) correctly.
+Not sit towards the back, which puts too much weight on the weakest part of the horse’s back.

-- Keep their weight LOW and learn how to distribute their weight properly between their seat and their feet, in this way a rider ends up surrounding the CoG of their horse.
+Keep their weight LOW and learn how to distribute their weight correctly between their seat and their feet; in this way, a rider ends up surrounding the CoG of their horse.

-A rider who can do this is far more secure and far easier for their horse to carry than a rider who cannot.
-This does not mean however that you should be 'clinging to your horse with your legs wrapped around them', far from it, it is balance that keeps you on your horse, not grip.
+A rider who can do this is far more secure and more manageable for their horse to carry than a rider who cannot.
+However, this does not mean that you should be 'clinging to your horse with your legs wrapped around them, far from it; it is balance that keeps you on your horse, not grip.

 So next time you ride your horse think about where you are sitting.
-Are you in the middle of the saddle, upright and balanced, with your head above your torso, your torso above your hips, with your ankles directly below your hips in a balanced upright position?
+Are you sitting in the centre of the saddle, upright and balanced?
+Is your head above your torso, torso above your hips, and ankles directly below your hips?

-Are you in the middle of the saddle, upright and balanced, with your head above your torso, your torso above your hips, with your ankles directly below your hips in a balanced upright position?
+Are you sitting in the centre of the saddle, upright and balanced?
+Is your head above your torso, torso above your hips, and ankles directly below your hips?

-or would you fall on your face or on your backside (incorrect)?
+Or would you fall on your face or your backside (incorrect)?

-Remember, if you are leaning forward or backward you are not correctly balanced.
-You will be more difficult for your horse to carry and you will be using unnecessary energy in order to ride.
-This means that you will tire more quickly and you will become even more difficult for your horse to carry!
-A downward spiral of events…
+If you are leaning forward or backwards, you are not correctly balanced.
+It will be more difficult for your horse to carry you, and you will be using unnecessary energy to ride.
+This means that you will tire more quickly and become even more difficult for your horse to carry!
+A downward spiral of events.

-Unfortunately, you cannot always tell by feel alone whether you are sitting upright - so ask an assistant or your instructor to tell you what they see.
+Unfortunately, you cannot always tell by feeling alone if you are sitting upright - so ask an assistant or instructor to tell you what they see.
 Failing that, ask someone to take a video of you as you ride and see for yourself if you are upright.

 About this article - ''Brilliant, I've been working with a biomechanical coach, it's amazed me at my horse's different way of going, fab article thank you.''
 Lesley Woolf